Best Solar Companies in Alaska

 In our experience, the best solar energy companies have a few things in common: great reviews, transparent contracts, reliable equipment and comprehensive warranties.

-• Check certifications: In Alaska, solar installers must be licensed electricians registered with the Department of Community & Economic Development.
-We also suggest hiring NABCEP-certified installers.
-This shows you the company takes its business seriously.
+• Check certifications: In Alaska, solar installation companies must employ licensed electricians registered with the Department of Community & Economic Development.
+We also suggest hiring installers who are endorsed by the North American Board of Certified Energy Practitioners.

 • Read reviews: Research the company's track record and read reviews.
 Look out for red flags: Complaints about misleading sales tactics, equipment failures, billing issues and lack of communication are common themes in negative solar company reviews.